Shahbazsk1/Quizzler-GUI-Quiz-App/README.md

 # 🧠 Quizzler-GUI-Quiz-App
 <h2>🔎 Description:</h2>
 <p>Quizzler is an interactive quiz game built using Python and Tkinter.
 It fetches true/false questions from the Open Trivia Database API and presents them to the user in a clean graphical interface.
-The player can answer each question by clicking True or False buttons, and the app gives immediate visual feedback (green for correct, red for incorrect) before loading the next question.</p>
+The player can answer each question by clicking True or False buttons, and the app gives immediate visual feedback (green for correct, red for incorrect) before loading the next question.</p><hr>
-<h3>🧱 Modules and Libraries Used:🧱 Modules and Libraries Used:</h3>
+<h3>🧱 Modules and Libraries Used:</h3>
 <ol>
   <li><strong>tkinter :</strong> To create the graphical user interface (GUI), including buttons, labels, canvas, and layout.</li>
   <li><strong>requests :</strong> To send an HTTP GET request to the trivia API and retrieve quiz data in JSON format.</li>